morefigs/pymba/README.txt

 Testing installation
 --------------------

-If Vimba and pyvimba are installed correctly, then the following code should give the installed Vimba version.
+If Vimba SDK and pymba are installed correctly, then the following code should give the installed Vimba version.
 No camera is needed.

 	from vimba import *